 Here are some quick ways to build trust:

-- Use social proof, case studies, customer reviews, and/or testimonials
+- Use social proof, case studies, customer online reviews, and/or testimonials

 - Include trust badges on your website (Member of the Chamber of Commerce, an accreditation, BBB membership, etc.)

 To book an appointment with you, a prospective patient needs to contact you.
 The easiest way to make them not to contact you, actually, is to make it difficult for them to contact you.

 Conversely, offering your potential patients different contact options can make all the difference.